Sawyers Crossing Covered Bridge: Description and history

 The Sawyers Crossing Covered Bridge is located west of Swanzey's village center, spanning the Ashuelot River in a roughly east–west orientation.
 It is a two-span Town truss construction, resting on abutments and a central pier made of split granite.
 Its exterior is finished in vertical board siding, and it is covered by a metal gabled roof.
 The portals are rectangular with rounded corners at the top.
 It is 117 ft long and 17 ft wide.

 The bridge was built in 1859 to replace a bridge built in 1771.
 It has had metal parts (tie rods and bolts) added to increase its strength, and it continues to receive regular maintenance.
+In 1983, repairs were made by Evroke Corporation of Laconia and a significant renovation was made by Wright Construction Co., Inc. of Mount Holly, Vermont, in 1996.

-It gained some notice in 1953, when a picture of it was used in a cigarette advertising campaign, in which it was known as the "kissing bridge".
+The bridge gained some notice in 1953, when a picture of it was used in a cigarette advertising campaign, in which it was known as the "kissing bridge".